 Unlike any other depiction of flowers of the time, it’s as if light penetrates deep into the surface, lingers there for a while, and re-emerges saturated in colour.
 There’s a pearlescent transparency to every piece.
 You would have been held, totally spellbound.

-The image to the right is of Anemone pavonina, which, by some happy coincidence, happened to be in full bloom in my garden upon my return (below).
+The image to the left is of Anemone pavonina, which, by some happy coincidence, happened to be in full bloom in my garden upon my return (right).
 Thanks to Marcus Harvey for confirming ID